dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 5/README.md

 Let' s validate all of the above in the lab.
 The service "nsxdemoservice" was already configured.
 Before doing that though a few parameters in NCP.ini config should be explained, since those parameters are all left as defaults.

-### NCP Parameters
+### NCP Parameters for Load Balancer

-NCP configuration has a few parameters that defines how NSX-T Load Balancer can be consumed as a K8S Service Type of "LoadBalancer".
+NCP.ini. file mentioned back in Part 4, has a few configuration parameters that defines how NSX-T Load Balancer can be consumed as a K8S Service Type of "LoadBalancer".

 - The assumption is NSX-T Load Balancer will be used for K8S Service Type "LoadBalancer" but if this is not desired and rather a different load balancer solution will be used, then "use_native_loadbalancer" can be set to "False" in NCP.ini config file and NSX will not act upon K8S service type of "LoadBalancer" object updates.
 Default setting for this parameter is "True".

 - The Load Balancing algorithm that NSX-T Load Balancer uses is round robin by default.
-It can be configured by specifying the "pool_algorithm" parameter in ncp.ini file which was used during the ncp deployment phase in Part 4.
+It can be configured by specifying the "pool_algorithm" parameter.
 Valid options are ROUND_ROBIN/LEAST_CONNECTION/IP_HASH/WEIGHTED_ROUND_ROBIN.

 - The Load Balancing algorithm that NSX-T Load Balancer can use persistence based on "source IP" to set that the NCP.ini parameter called "l4_persistence = source_ip" can be configured.
+Default is "none".

+- Based on number of services that will be instantiated on it there are different NSX-T Load Balancer sizes.
+It can be specified in NCP.ini with the "service_size = SMALL/MEDIUM/LARGE" parameter.
+Default is "SMALL" Different load balancer sizes require different NSX-T Edge Node sizes.
+More details [here](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.4/administration/GUID-19B12230-8BF4-4AF7-9EB7-3701B0A0A439.html?hWord=N4IghgNiBcIQ9mAJgAgEaTAOwMYFMAnFAZwEsAvPEAXyA)

+- When the capacity of the NSX-T Load Balancer is reached and if the "l4_lb_auto_scaling" parameter in NCP file is set to "True" then an additional NSX-T Load Balancer will be configured and spun up automatically.
+Default is "false"

 ### Validation